DigiBP/26SS_AQUATIS/README.md

 ### 10. Human Review (User Task)
 The recommended supplier is presented to a procurement manager via [`Forms/Review-Supplier_1.form`](Forms/Review-Supplier_1.form).
 The reviewer can:
 - **Accept** the recommendation → continue to contract.
-- **Override** with justification → next-ranked supplier is selected.
+- **Override** with justification → procurement can manually document a different decision.

 ### 11. Generate Contract Draft via Make.com
 Camunda fires a webhook to Make.com, which uses **Google Docs** to render a contract from a template, populating the supplier name, terms, and price.